unsw-se3011/SENG3011_Neon/Reports/TestingDoc.md

-Overall, the ouput of for all testing had no major problems.
+Overall, the output of for all testing had no major problems.
 One improvement for future deliverables is to develop better scrapping system so more reports are returned responding to a query.

-However in white-box testing the response of filter is run out of time and failed the test.
+However, in white-box testing the response of filter is run out of time and failed the test.
 We change the logic of filter implementation and hence solve the problem of overtime.

 Also in the performance testing, the database that we used is not support high volume of visiting, so we change database from sqlite to postgresql for better performance.